 The evolution continued in 2022, its 30th Anniversary year, with the latest machine boasting an incredible 214.6 brake horsepower, something that will ensure the FIREBLADE continues to inspire road riders around the world.

-In the same year Honda updated TeamHRC’s Fireblades with new suspension and brakes, respectively Showa suspension for the 2022 campaign having previously used Öhlins in 2020 and 2021, as well as Nissin brakes instead of Brembo.
+In the same year, Honda updated TeamHRC’s Fireblades with new suspension and brakes.
+For the 2022 campaign, Showa suspension was adopted, replacing the previously used Öhlins in 2020 and 2021.
+Additionally, Nissin brakes were chosen over Brembo.

 WORLDSBK TEAMHRC CBR1000RR-R FIREBLADE SP SPECIFICATIONS